- Our Whistle-stop Tour of New York City with Kids Part Two: Where We Stayed and Ate

 As I dig out the suitcases to prepare for our fourth family ski holiday I thought I would jot down some of the essentials that I will be packing for our ski holiday.

-First off to note, while myself and my husband do have our own ski boots, which we bring with us, we rent all the skis, helmets and kids ski boots to save us both the cost of the equipment and the lugging them through airports and up mountains.
+First off to note, while myself and my husband do have our own ski boots, which we bring with us, we rent all the skis, helmets and kids ski boots to save us both the cost of buying the equipment and the lugging them through airports and up mountains.
+Just make sure to have them all booked with a local ski hire company first.
+We have used alpinresorts.com on numerous occassions.

-With that note out of the way, this post will focus on what we bring from a clothing and cosmetic essentials to ensure we have a fun, safe holiday.
+With that note out of the way, this post will focus on what we bring from clothing and cosmetic essentials as listed in the plastic free deodorant blog to ensure we have a fun, safe holiday.
 We get all of our items into two suitcases for the five of us.

 No brainer – you need a nice warm jacket for every member of the family.
 One is fine.
 You will wear your jacket on the slopes as well after your day’s skiing is complete if you are out and about.
 For the kids, I picked up inexpensive ski jackets during my weekly shopping in Lidl.
 I think each jacket was €14.99.
 They have been using the jackets as their winter coats for the past few weeks and will wear them on the plane so they take up no room in our suitcase.